betselotz/MTB-Illumina-WGS-Analysis/MTB-QC-to-Phlogeny.md

 ##  Checking FASTQ
 ###  FASTQ summary
 This repository contains scripts and commands to **explore and summarize paired-end FASTQ files** for fastq sample and also individual single sample in a bioinformatically meaningful way.
+We do not need to run this for single-end sequence data sets

 ---